AdobeDocs/experience-manager-64.pt-BR/help/release-notes/sp-release-notes.md

 AEM 6.4.5.0 is an important update that includes performance, stability, security and key customer fixes and enhancements released since the general availability of AEM 6.4 in **April 2018.**

-Também é cumulativo, o que significa que a versão 6.4.5.0 inclui todos os service packs do AEM 6.4 lançados antes dele.
+Ele também é cumulativo, o que significa que a versão 6.4.5.0 inclui todos os service packs do AEM 6.4 lançados antes dele.

 Alguns dos principais destaques do AEM 6.4.5.0 são: